Dr. Terri F. Bruce

 Rhonda Reigers Powell

-Jonah Robison, a junior Bioengineering major and Economics minor from Wauwatosa, Wisconsin, joined the Clemson Light Imaging Facility fall of 2015 as a Clemson University UPIC intern.
+Jonah Robison graduated with a Bioengineering major and Economics minor from Wauwatosa, Wisconsin.
+He joined the Clemson Light Imaging Facility fall of 2015 as a Clemson University UPIC intern.
 As the Print and Social Media Coordinator, Jonah developed posters, flyers, and other ads for to market the facility across various medias.
 He excelled in various Adobe suite programs and spent some of his time with the Leica M125 stereoscope and the Olympus LEXT Optical Profiler.

-Sarah Howell, our most recent graduate, received a degree in Microbiology during the spring of 2016.
+Sarah Howell graduated with a degree in Microbiology during the spring of 2016.
 She is a South Carolina native from Gaffney, South Carolina.
 Sarah joined the team at the CLIF in the spring of 2014 through the Clemson University Professional Internship/Co-Op (UPIC) program.
 Her roles at the CLIF included running training sessions on the Olympus LEXT Optical Profiler and Leica Stereoscope, planning events put on by the CLIF, helping out with basic office work, and performing general laboratory maintenance.
 She has had experience imaging nanoparticles on the Cytoviva and has earned a certificate for completing a course on the basics of confocal microscopy.
 Her final task involved teaching other interns her duties as she prepared for graduation.
+Since graduation Sarah has married one of our interns, Colin Fair, and interned with Cru, a campus ministry at Clemson.
+The internship lead to her accepting a staff position in the summer of 2017.

 Jessica worked one semester as a full-time UPIC intern in Summer 2013.
 Though her time in the CLIF was short, she learned to use the LEXT optical profiler proficiently and wrote standard operating procedures for equipment in the lab prep area of the CLIF.
 A talented microscopist, she is responsible for many of the framed images decorating the facility.
 She is currently working as a graduate student in Clemson’s Bioengineering Department.